Shots In The Dark

 The

-the Army is more interested in harassing him and his fellow truth-tellers than in rooting out torture.
+Times reports that the Army whistleblower pursuing the exposure of detainee abuse believes that the Army is more interested in harassing him and his fellow truth-tellers than in rooting out torture.

 "I'm convinced this is going in a direction that's not consistent with why we came forward," Captain Fishback said in a telephone interview from Fort Bragg, N.C.
 "We came forward because of the larger issue that prisoner abuse is systemic in the Army.
 I'm concerned this will take a new twist, and they'll try to scapegoat some of the younger soldiers.
 This is a leadership problem."